raphink/Augeas-book/en/10-troubleshooting/01-chapter10.markdown

 * The lens fails to parse a part of the file, for example it doesn't cover a specific case that is valid for this configuration file.
 * The lens fails to parse the entire file.

-In the last two cases, it is important to check that the configuration is indeed valid.
+In the last two cases, it is important to check that the configuration file is indeed valid.
 When available, use a command line tool provided with the application owning the configuration file, such as apachectl or visudo:

 	$ apachectl configtest
 	$ visudo -c